 Optokinetic pattern with movement to the left

-In some patient it is possible to determine whether the video rotation to the left or right will be beneficial.
+In some patients, it is possible to determine whether the video rotation to the left or right will be beneficial.
 This can be potentially determined by a patient walking on the spot with eyes closed for 1 minute.
 This should be repeated twice.
 If the patient turns to the left then the video to the right can be used for therapy and vice versa.
-In Dr Dai et al research vidoenystagmography was also used to determine which video to use but it will not be possible to do this at home without specialist equipment.
-In some patient it was not possible to determined which rotation to use.
-In these case the patient was tried with one and then the other to see which provided benefit.
+In Dr. Dai et al research video-nystagmography was also used to determine which video to use but it will not be possible to do this at home without specialist equipment.
+In some patients, it was not possible to determine which rotation to use.
+In these cases, the patient was tried with one and then the other to see which provided benefit.

 2. Sway Frequency

-The researchers used a balance platform and a wrist accelerometer to determines the sway frequency.
-Again I suspect it may be possible for a independent viewer to look at a patient trying to stand still with eyes close to get an idea of the sway frequency.
+The researchers used a balance platform and a wrist accelerometer to determine the sway frequency.
+Again I suspect it may be possible for an independent viewer to look at a patient trying to stand still with eyes close to get an idea of the sway frequency.
 The patient themselves could also count out the number of sways (while eyes closed) in a minute.
-This figure can the be divide by 60 to to determine the frequency.
-In Dr Dai et al paper this averaged at 0.2 Hz. i.e. the patient were swaying at a rate once every 5 seconds.
+This figure can be divided by 60 to determine the frequency.
+In Dr. Dai et al paper this averaged at 0.2 Hz. i.e. the patient was swaying at a rate once every 5 seconds.
 If the sway frequency can be determined or estimated then this can be used to determine the frequency of rolling/tilting of the head during the treatment session.
 An assistant can then tilt the head from side to side (bringing the ear close to the shoulder) at this frequency during the treatment session.
 Assume we have a case with a frequency of 0.2 Hz.
 Starting with the head in neutral position followed by tilt to left then to right and then straight should take 5 seconds.

 Setting up android phone for viewing 360 videos